-With Whiskey Lake chips quad-core, a video card of NVIDIA And a price tag that starts at $ 1,000 - the new Matebook 13 is probably one of the most interesting premium gadgets at CES 2019
+With Whiskey Lake chips quad-core, a video card of NVIDIA And a price tag that starts at $ 1,000 - the new Matebook 13 is probably one of the most interesting premium mobiles at CES 2019

 Despite the skepticism of many in its early years in the field, Huawei has proved to us that it has the ability to create computers Mobile Worthy at competitive prices - and now its Matebook line is set to expand with a new compact 13-inch model that offers quite competitive capabilities in relation to its size.

 Laptop which is designed to replace the The Matebook X model from the middle of 2017 Will provide consumers with an IPS panel with a resolution of 2,160 × 1,440 pixels, with 100 percent coverage of the range of colors in the sRGB standard and a thin frame with a thickness of 4.4 millimeters on three sides - alongside processors Intel The latest Whiskey Lake cores that replace dual-core Kaby Lake processors, memory Built-in 3GB LPDDR8 and 2,133MHz base-speed, 42-watts of power, which is expected to last ten hours and a fast charge of up to 65 watts.

 The Matebook 13 features speakers from Harman with Dolby Atmos technology, dual-channel 802.11ac Wi-Fi connectivity plus Bluetooth 5.0 connectivity, a built-in fingerprint scanner on the power button, chip Built-in NFC is relatively rare in the field and also a pair of USB 3.0 Type-C connections as a base - although every buyer will also get a MateDock 2 unit with his computer at no extra cost, which can expand one of those modern connections with a USB 3.0 Type-A connector for information, and HDMI and -VGA for Video.